qq471077336/DesignPattern-Kotlin/README.md

     in one application.
 Also known as Wrapper pattern.
 #### Bridge
     Decouple an abstraction or interface from its implementation so that the two can vary independently.
+#### Composite
+    Build a complex object out of elemental objects and itself like a tree structure.

 ### Behavioral Patterns